maw101/Uni-Latex-Doc-Generation-Scripts/README.md

 # University Latex Document Generation Scripts
 A set of Python scripts which accept arguments allowing for a blank customised Latex Document to be generated from the command line.
+These documents are used for assignments and problem sheets given through the course.

 ## Requirements
 * [Python 3](https://www.python.org/downloads/) (utilises os, argparse, subprocess libraries)